 Key Risk indicators for AML

-Global businesses must take into account the risk indicators to identify what they are.
+Global businesses must take into account the various risk scores and indicators to identify what they are.
 The key thing in this process is that there will be a range from very low, medium-high and high levels for each type of business with five being considered “Very High.”
 Risk scores can give you an idea about how much potential damage could happen if something bad happens so it’s important information every company needs.

 The first step is to understand the five risk categories: